Lik Sang: Closure

 In August 2005, the company was once again in legal trouble, this time from Sony.
 Lik-Sang had imported PlayStation Portable devices from areas where they were available, and re-exported them to UK customers before the UK release date, which Sony alleged was a violation of trademark rights.
 Lik-Sang continued shipping PSPs, claiming Hong Kong's trademark law follows the principle of international exhaustion of trademark rights and therefore allows an item to be traded freely once it appears in a market anywhere in the world.

 On October 18, 2006, the High Court in London (Patents Court) ruled the shipments were indeed in breach of Sony's rights.
 The following day, Lik-Sang posted a message on their website claiming they had been forced out of business due to Sony's legal action.
 Sony responded in a statement saying that Lik-Sang had not contested the case, thus incurring no legal fees, and had not paid any damages or costs to Sony.
 However, Lik-Sang replied once more that their legal representatives spent over a year to contest the UK's court jurisdiction and tried to defend against Sony's allegations of parallel importation and copyright infringement, and that Sony launched duplicate actions in different countries.
 According to Lik-Sang's final statements, two different judges expressed their surprise about the high legal expenses claimed by Sony.

-Since October 24, 2006, Lik-Sang's website has been offline, the only page remaining being that of a letter to former customers in regards to the ruling, and the circumstances surrounding it.
+Since October 24, 2006, Lik-Sang's website has been offline.
 The Lik-Sang forums have also been closed down.

-Since 2014, the Lik-Sang website simply redirects to its Wikipedia article.
+Between 2006 and 2014, the domain carried only a letter to former customers in regards to the ruling, and the circumstances surrounding it.
+Since 2014, the domain simply redirects to this Wikipedia article.